 Flow in Ditches When ditches become too saturated with groundwater, or collect roadside springs and seeps, they will contain flowing water even in dry periods.
 This creates many concerns including increased erosion, sediment transport, and road base saturation.
 Often in these cases, the road ditch becomes the headwaters of a stream!

 Saturated Base Water, water, everywhere...
 Look for symptoms such as: wet areas wetland roadside plants, potholes, standing water, mottled soils, and fine particles pumping up through the road.
 The road pictured to the right has roadside springs, flow in the ditches for several hundred feet, and a saturated road base.

 "Wet site conditions" refers to the amount of groundwater, springs, and seeps affecting the worksite.
 Evaluations will be dependent on recent weather conditions.
 It is virtually impossible to determine wet site conditions during rain events.
 This is a topic where having a local official's site knowledge would be beneficial.
 Road Surface Material: approximate makeup of road surface HARD GRAVEL Predominantly placed limestone or sandstone aggregate.
 Not necessarily DSA, but most likely a purchased and placed aggregate product.
 Road has a relatively uniform look to it with little to no native soil present and minimal loose aggregate on the surface.
 Three year old DSA is pictured to the right.

 MIXED STONE The mixed stone rating is to be used when there are several different types of stone on the road with no type being dominant.
 These materials will vary greatly in their hardness and resistance to erosion, so they receive a medium rating.
 The picture to the right illustrates an old limestone placement that has mixed with the subbase over time.

 SOFT STONE / DUST A mixture of soft sandstones, shales, bankrun gravel, and soapstones.
 The surface is predominantly rock with some native material incorporated.

 STONE / DIRT / DUST A mixture of past stone placements with native earthen material.
 Over time, aggregate will erode away and native material will work up to the surface.
 Expect to see varying degrees of naturally occurring and placed stone in predominantly dirt roads.
 Dust potential can be seen by observing a lot of loose fine material on the road surface.

 SEVERE DUST Little to no evidence of stone on the road surface.
 Most of these roads are simply shaped from native earthen materials.
 Dust and sediment generation from the road surface can be expected to be extremely high.

 The makeup of the road surface is an important factor in determining the amount of sediment generated form the road area.
 Studies have shown that sediment generation rates can be 12-25 time higher for native surface roads compared to roads surfaced with quality aggregate.

-Road Slope: measure of average steepness or grade of worksite <10% Relatively flat.
-Rises less than 1 foot for every 10 feet of road length.
+Road Slope: measure of average steepness or grade of worksite <5% Relatively flat.
+Rises less than 0.5 foot for every 10 feet of road length.
 Roads with slopes like the one pictured here do not allow water to build enough speed to cause major erosion problems on the road or in the ditches.
-Roughly equates to a <5 degree slope.

-10% - 30% Steep slope.
-Rises 1 - 3 feet for every 10 feet of road length.
+5% - 10% Moderate slope.
+Rises 0.5 - 1 foot for every 10 feet of road length.
 Roads such as this one with a slightly steeper slope have a greater potential to generate sediment.
 Steeper roads require more culverts and turnouts to prevent water from building up enough speed to cause major erosion problems.
-Roughly equates to a 5-15 degree slope.

->30% Extremely Steep slope.
-Rises more than 3 feet for every 10 feet of road length.
-While slopes in excess of 30% are rare, the can generate large quantities of sediment and are some of the most difficult sites to address.
-Roughly equates to a >15 degree slope.
+>10% Steep slope.
+Rises more than 1 feet for every 10 feet of road length.
+They can generate large quantities of sediment and are some of the most difficult sites to address.